Back to Blog

 Increased Isolation

 Withdrawing from friends, family, and activities they once enjoyed — or rarely leaving the house — is both a warning sign and a risk factor for accelerated cognitive decline and depression.
+Families often make this mistake of underestimating the impact of dementia aggression and paranoia.

 05